mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 power systems (engineer) without requiring additional

 **Common Areas**
-Common areas are necessary aboard K’kree starships, bought for the same price as aboard other ships (MCr0.1 per ton).
+Common areas are necessary aboard K'kree starships, bought for the same price as aboard other ships (MCr0.1 per ton).
 However, a greater proportion of common space is required for comfort; typically tonnage equal to half